floridop/MNXB11-fairytale/fairytale.md

-The weather had been like that for almost 20 years after the waters retired, leaving large acres of land as a desert, and only hills here and there where populated by living creatures, biological or not.
+The weather had been like that for almost 20 years after the waters retired, leaving large acres of land as a desert, and only hills here and there were populated by living creatures, biological or not.

 Water powered energy was a thing of the past.
 Only the unresting sun and the terrible winds were left.